-If you are trying to get your money back, I wrote an article here that may help you.
+If you are trying to get your money back, don’t hesitate to attempt to get a refund.

 I hate to see people have to go to this length when people try opportunities online.
 It is so important to do your research.

 As you can see here, we went through this bonanza of a mess and discovered that deception was used to get people to buy.

 From what I gathered a $47 fee or even a $27 fee doesn’t seem too bad to people.